dvschwab/heart-disease-prediction/README.md

 For this model, both *precision* and *recall* are slightly higher when the target is *no disease* than *disease*.
 This shows the model is better at correctly predicting *no disease*, with 84% of all true positives correctly assigned and no tendency to over-predict or under-predict this target.
 For the target *disease*, 79% of true positives are correctly assigned; again, there is no tendency toward over-prediction or under-prediction.

 ## Conclusion

+This notebook predicted heart disease based on demographic and medical features.
+Three logistic regression models were estimated using the `sklearn` package.
+The reduced model (described here) contained 9 features and had an accuracy of 82% for the test data, correctly predicting 243 of 296 cases.
+The classification report demonstrates the model is not prone to either false positives or false negatives, although it performs slightly better when predicting *no disease* than *disease*.
+However, the cross-validation scores show clear sample dependence, and the relatively few cases compared to the number of features make it unfeasable to generalize these results to the population, or to determine which features are most important for making correct predictions.

+Despite these limitations, the model deserves further study.
+If additional cases are not available, then using 3 or 4 folds for cross-validation may help determine the extent of sample reliance.
+The confusion matrix could also be generated and used to determine if certain features or cases are influencing incorrect predictions.
+Coefficient estimation may benefit by using scaled features, so that both feature coefficients and standard errors are directly comparable.
+It is hoped that, even if these changes do not appreciably improve the model's predictive power, isolating the cause of these incorrect predications will spur further research and model refinement.